MelisWillem/NonLinearOptimalControl/README.md

 ## What is this?
 - A simple implementation of non-linear optimal control.
 - Self contained -> uses only stl, no external libs.
-- Has it's own automatic backward differentiation.
+- It has it's own automatic backward differentiation implemenation.
 - It does not contain a non-linear solver, those you have to find somewhere else.

 ## How to use?